lifelib-dev/lifelib/README.rst

 Why lifelib?
 ------------

+By effectively utilizing the models in lifelib, you can expect the following benefits from both model development and governance perspectives:

+- A more efficient, transparent, and faster model development experience
+- Model integration with the Python ecosystem (Pandas, Numpy, SciPy, etc.)
+- Elimination of spreadsheet errors
+- Improved version control and model governance
+- Automated model testing

-lifelib models are built using `modelx`_, an open-source Python package for building object-oriented models in Python.
+Some of the models in lifelib are built using `modelx`_, an open-source Python package for building object-oriented models in Python.
 By using lifelib, you can enjoy the following advantages: